 Finally, our most popular post of the year sought to dismiss a common myth—the existence of the “traditional” college student.
 Gone are the days where all college students fit the assumed 18- to 22-year-old college demographic.
 The post explores who today’s students really are and offers strategies for instructors looking to help them succeed.

 Enjoyed these posts?
-Make sure you stay up on the latest and greatest posts on Today’s Learner in 2020—sign up for our monthly newsletter today.
+Make sure you stay up on the latest and greatest posts on Today’s Learner—sign up for our monthly newsletter today.